Missy Elliott: 2019–present: Extended play and current work

 Elliott was motivated to write uplifting music to counter mainstream trends and encourage more dance music to feel good.
 "DripDemeanor" was released as the album's second single on October 22.
 "Why I Still Love You" was released as the third single on January 17, 2020.
 "Cool Off" was released as the fourth and final single from the EP on April 21, 2020.
 On June 26, 2020, Elliott appeared on the official remix to Toni Braxton's single "Do It".

 Elliott co-produced the track alongside Hannon Lane.
 On August 13, 2020, Elliott appeared on the remix single "Levitating" by Dua Lipa which also featured Madonna.
 The remix was produced by the Blessed Madonna.
 Unlike Madonna, Elliott appeared in the video.
 The music video was directed by Will Hooper.

 On January 11, 2021, Elliott appeared on the single "ATM" by Bree Runway.
 She directed the music video for "Twerkulator" by the City Girls in July 2021.

-On February 17, 2023, Elliot appeared on the track "RATATA" produced by Skrillex and Mr. Oizo, the second track on Skrillex's LP "Quest For Fire".
+On February 17, 2023, Elliott appeared on the track "RATATA" produced by Skrillex and Mr. Oizo, the second track on Skrillex's LP "Quest For Fire".
 This release confirmed rumors from 2018 regarding this collaboration, rumors that resurfaced in the months before the track's release as both Skrillex and Elliot teased the track on social media.
+On 23 March 2023, British group Flo released the single "Fly Girl", featuring Elliott; the song interpolates Elliott's "Work It", plus new rap section.